 This recipe is adapted from my homemade French bread recipe with just a couple of minor tweaks.
 So once you know how to make one, you know how to make the other.
 Let’s call it a 2 for 1 recipe deal too good to pass up!
 It’s a great recipe for beginner bakers and every simple step is laid out for anyone just starting their bread-making journey.

-- Transfer dough to a floured surface and divide it in half.
+- Form into baguette: Transfer dough to a floured surface and divide it in half.
 Roll each half into a rectangle and roll each rectangle into a cylinder.
 With each half, form dough into a baguette shape about 12 inches long.

-- Make 3 2-inch diagonal cuts crosswise on top of the loaf.
+- Make diagonal cuts: Fold in the ends and pinch the seams.
+Round the edges and place on the prepared baking sheet or baguette pan, seam side down.
+Make 3 2-inch diagonal cuts crosswise on top of the loaf.
 Cover loosely with a towel or plastic wrap and let the dough rest at room temperature for 20-30 minutes.

-- Bake for 15-18 minutes until the tops are golden brown.
+- Bake: Bake for 15-18 minutes at 450 degrees F until the tops are golden brown.

 - Test your yeast!
 There’s nothing worse than realizing too late that your yeast is no longer active.
 Proof your yeast by taking a small portion of it and allowing it to sit in warm water.
 If it bubbles and starts to foam, it’s good.
 If it does absolutely nothing after 10 minutes, discard it and get some fresh yeast.